rdoetjes/tuts/game31/README.md

 ### 2. Automated Mode: CPU vs. CPU Simulation (`game_autoplay.c`)

-This program is a modified version of `game.c` designed for automated gameplay where the computer plays against itself.
+This program is a "quickly bastardized" version of `game.c` designed for automated gameplay where the computer plays against itself.
 It serves as a tool for analyzing game mechanics and balance.

 *   **Key Modifications:**
     *   User interaction (prompts, input) and detailed print statements have been removed to facilitate rapid, automated simulations.